wmbest2/rats-gradle-plugin/README.md

 ###Tasks

-All testable build variants will obtain a specialized task
+All testable build variants will be tested using the `deviceCheck` task.

-For example if I have build type `debug` I will want to run the `remoteDebugTest` task.

 ###Parameters: